YaleDHLab/lab-workshops/intro-to-javascript/README.md

 `document.querySelector('body').style.background = 'orange'`

 Voila, the body tag of your page now has a background color orange!
-JavaScript is the primary tool used to make webpages dynamic and interactive.
-Suppose you want to continually change some aspect of a webpage, such as the color of some text.
+Now suppose you want to continually change some aspect of a webpage, such as the color of text on the page.
 You could do so like this:

 ```
 setInterval(function() {